galeone/galeone.github.io/_posts/2018-11-04-tensorflow-2-models-migration-and-new-design.md

 As described in the article [Understanding Tensorflow using Go](/tensorflow/go/2017/05/29/understanding-tensorflow-using-go/) every variable has a unique name in the computational graph.

-As a early Tensorflow user, I'm used to design my computational graphs following this pattern:
+As an early Tensorflow user, I'm used to designing my computational graphs following this pattern:

 1. Which operations connect my variable nodes?
 Define the graph as multiple sub-graphs connected.
 Define every sub-graph inside a separate [`tf.variable_scope`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/variable_scope) in order to define the variables of different graphs, inside different scopes and obtain a clear graph representation in [tensorboard](https://twitter.com/paolo_galeone/status/734047400910802944).
-2. I have to use a sub-graph more then once in the same execution step?
+2. Do I have to use a sub-graph more than once in the same execution step?
 Be sure to exploit the [`reuse`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/variable_scope#__init__) parameter of [`tf.variable_scope`](https://www.tensorflow.org/versions/r1.12/api_docs/python/tf/variable_scope) in order to avoid the creation of a new graph, prefixed with `_n`.
 3. The graph has been defined?
 Create the variable initialization op (how many times have you seen the [`tf.global_variables_initializer()`](https://www.tensorflow.org/api_docs/python/tf/initializers/global_variables) call?)
 4. Load the graph into a Session and run it.